06 January 2022

 FirstPort’s Chief Executive, Nigel Howell, looks at top property trends that are set to make big waves in 2022.

-People-first technology will be vital to customer experience.
+Technology will be vital to customer experience.

 Technology underpins the way society operates and how we can support our customers.
 Ours is an industry that has historically been slower off the mark when it comes to digital engagement, but now is the time to make sure our industry is at the forefront of tech and digital solutions.

 FirstPort has spent the last year designing and building cutting-edge technology to support our new ways of working to transform customer experience, making it slicker, quicker and more responsive.
-But we must not forget the value of good people on the ground and an important aim of creating people-first technology is to give time back to our people in customer-facing roles to provide the very best human experiences too.
+But we must not forget the value of good people on the ground and an important aim of creating technology is to give time back to our people in customer-facing roles to provide the very best human experiences too.

 The quality of property management will be in the spotlight, and rightly so.